Are Military Retirement Payments Community Property?

 Mr. Czarnecki argued that the court had the right to award him 100% of the retirement pay.
 It cited the McClellon v.
 McClellon case in support.
 In that case, the Court did not award the wife a one-half interest in the accounts receivable of her husband.
 It ruled that this would make it impossible for him to pay child support and alimony.

-The Court also said that retirement benefits are different in nature from accounts receivable of a business, which were at issue in the McClellon case.
+The Court also said that retirement benefits are different in nature from accounts receivable of a business, which was at issue in the McClellon case.
 For those reasons, it rejected husband’s argument.

 The Court awarded the wife 50% of the community portion of the retirement.
 The Arizona Court of Appeals reversed the judgment below.
 It remanded the case to the trial court.
 It ordered the court to determine the community interest in husband’s retirement pay and award wife one-half of that interest.